chrisxmiller/usefulbashscripts/README.md

 * *quickrviz* - To launch rviz for the wheelchair
   * Copy the `basic_perp.rviz` to `.rviz` in your home directory by executing: `cd $HOME/usefulbashscripts && cp basic_perp.rviz $HOME/.rviz`

-**List of .bashrc Modifications**
+**List of .bashrc Modifications**\
-* Step 5 in installation so this folder will be used by default
+In `Copy to Bash RC.txt` I list some possibly useful ~/.bashrc mods.
+These are optional and not necessary for using any of the bash scripts listed here.
+* The line referenced in step 5 of installing the bash scripts in this repo
 * Improved terminal interface.
 Left is default, right is new.
 Use if you like (credit to my friend Ravender for this one).

 ![Improved Terminal Interface](SideBySide.jpg)